nrwl/nx-workshop/docs/lab14/LAB.md

    - We want to make sure that scope tags specified in our `util-lib` generator are up to date and take into account all these new scopes that teams have been adding
    - We want to check if there is a new scope tag in any of our `project.json` files and update our generator schema
    - We can use the [`getProjects`](https://nx.dev/devkit/index#getprojects) util to read all the projects at once.
-   - **BONUS:** Modify your generator so it fetches list of scopes from all the `project.json` files and updates the schema in util-lib with any new ones

    ⚠️ You can use the function provided in the Hint to extract the `scopes`